kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/openapi-codegen.md

 ### Interceptors { #interceptors-2 }

-Generated controllers annotated with `@HttpController` can also be annotated with [interceptors](http-server.md#interceptors).
+Generated controllers annotated with `@HttpController` can also be annotated with [interceptors](http-server.md#interceptors) through `extensions`, using exactly the same fields as [client interceptors](#interceptors).
-The value is a `JSON` object where the key is an API tag from the contract and the value is an object with `type` and `tag` fields.
-Both fields can be specified together, or only one of them can be specified:

-- `type` - implementation class of a concrete interceptor
-- `tag` - interceptor tags, either a string or an array of strings

-Set `configOptions.interceptors`:
+When only `interceptorTag` is given, the base type is `HttpServerInterceptor` and the instance is resolved from the graph by tag:

 ===! ":fontawesome-brands-java: `Java`"

     ```groovy
     configOptions = [
         mode: "java-server",
-        interceptors: """
+        extensions: """
             {
-                  "*": [
+              "*": {
+                "interceptorTag": "io.koraframework.example.MyTag"
+              },
+              "tags": {
+                "pet": {
+                  "interceptorType": "io.koraframework.example.MyInterceptor"
+                },
-                    {
+                "shop": {
-                      "tag": "ru.tinkoff.example.MyTag"
+                  "interceptorType": "io.koraframework.example.MyInterceptor",
+                  "interceptorTag": ["io.koraframework.example.MyTag"]
                 }
-                  ],
-                  "pet": [
-                    {
-                      "type": "ru.tinkoff.example.MyInterceptor"
               }
-                  ],
-                  "shop": [
-                    {
-                      "type": "ru.tinkoff.example.MyInterceptor",
-                      "tag": "ru.tinkoff.example.MyTag"
-                    }
-                  ]
             }
             """
     ]
     ```